Lidofernandez/Projects-based-on-JavaScript/README.md

 # Projects-based-on-JavaScript

-A 'To Do List' template based on JavaScript.
+A web APP 'To Do List' template based on JavaScript.